RaspiKidd/Learn/docs/MakeCode-Projects/FitBit-Clone/HowToPlay.md

 sidebar_position: 4
 ---

-Well done you have created your very own FitBit clone step counter.
+Well done you have created your very own step counter.

 ## Web Browser